-Data that is stored in the Tableland global database first is written on-chain (to event logs) and then is processed by database validator nodes.
-The act of processing and altering existing database state is to materialize the data.
+Data that is stored in the Tableland global database first is written onchain (to event logs) and then is processed by database validator nodes.
+The act of processing and altering the existing database state is to materialize the data.

 To mutate is to change.
-Data mutations relative to tables mean to write data to that table, whether its adding new data or changing existing data.
+Data mutations relative to tables mean to write data to that table, whether it is adding new data or changing existing data.

 A node (also called a "client") is one of many in a distributed network of computers running software that verifies blocks and transaction data.
 Generally, by running a node, rewards are unlocked for acting non-maliciously and participating in the network as a whole.
 Every blockchain has different ways of designing the node network.

-An Non-Fungible Token (NFT), also referred to as an ERC721 (or ERC1155) token, is an interface for representing data that is distinct and cannot be broken into smaller pieces.
-It is a widely adopted standard and paves the way for interoperable data objects to exist on-chain.
-One unique component of NFTs is that they allow for an off-chain pointer to exist, which is what all common marketplaces read from (e.g., JPEGs).
-However, this off-chain reference can really be anything that adheres to the correct ERC721 schema, and Tableland offers a gateway that can be used as this pointer reference.
+A Non-Fungible Token (NFT), also referred to as an ERC721 (or ERC1155) token, is an interface for representing data that is distinct and cannot be broken into smaller pieces.
+It is a widely adopted standard and paves the way for interoperable data objects to exist onchain.
+One unique component of NFTs is that they allow for an offchain pointer to exist, which is what all common marketplaces read from (e.g., JPEGs).
+However, this offchain reference can really be anything that adheres to the correct ERC721 schema, and Tableland offers a gateway that can be used as this pointer reference.

 Reading data is to observe and extrapolate learnings from it without altering its state / representation.

-Tableland is one part on-chain, another part off-chain.
-The on-chain component is a "registry" smart contract that accepts SQL statements, thus, minting tables and providing data availability of SQL.
+Tableland is one part onchain, another part offchain.
+The onchain component is a "registry" smart contract that accepts SQL statements, thus, minting tables and providing data availability of SQL.
 Without the registry, you wouldn't be able to create nor mutate tables.
-Off-chain, is the Tableland network of validators that materialized the data.
+The offchain part is the Tableland network of validators that materialized the data.

 Structured Query Language (SQL) is a way to interface with database nodes to create, mutate, and extract data.

-A table is database object that acts as a container for data.
+A table is a database object that acts as a container for data.
 It organizes it into highly structured rows and columns and allows for relationship mapping between related tables to occur.
-In Tableland, a table is represented on-chain as an ERC721 token that provides table ownership to an account.
+In Tableland, a table is represented onchain as an ERC721 token that provides table ownership to an account.